mizzioisf/openhospital-client/README.md

 [![GitHub release](https://img.shields.io/github/v/release/informatici/openhospital?color=orange&label=latest%20release)](https://github.com/informatici/openhospital/releases/latest)
 [![license](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/informatici/openhospital/blob/master/LICENSE)

+**This repo is experimental and is used to test the latest Open Hospital releases and features.
+Use at your own risk !**

+**New !
+Updated to 1.14.2 Open Hospital official release!**

 OH - Open Hospital (https://www.open-hospital.org/) is a free and open-source Health Information Management System (HIMS) software application.
 Open Hospital is deployed as a desktop application that can be used in a standalone, single user mode (PORTABLE mode) or in a client / server network configuration (CLIENT mode), where multiple clients and users connect to the same database server.